 The Project is located in a high density area of the City.
-The density of the area within walking distance of the Project site is higher than the average density of the City but lower than the average density of the Community Plan Area in which the Project is located.
+The density of the area within walking distance of the Project site is higher than the average density of the City but it is not higher than the average density of the Community Plan Area in which the Project is located.

-The Project site is not located in an existing park service radius gap, as there is one (1) park, Valencia Triangle, within walking distance of the Project.
-However, as previously noted, Valencia Triangle does not currently provide any recreational amenities for park users.
+The Project site is not located in an existing park service radius gap, as there are (2) RAP-operated public parks within walking distance of the Project.
+However, as previously noted, one of those parks, Valencia Triangle, does not currently provide any recreational amenities for park users.

-If a new public park was provided at the Project location, the park would serve Project residents but would not a serve a significant number of new, previously unserved, residents within a half-mile (1/2) walking distance.
+If a new public park was provided at the Project location, the park would serve Project residents and would serve 697 new, previously unserved, residents within a half-mile (1/2) walking distance.

 There are two (2) new public parks, and one (1) park renovation project, currently in development within a two (2) mile radius of the Project site.
 The development of these new parks and projects would provide new open space, new recreational amenities, and enhanced recreational opportunities that would be accessible to future Project residents and that may provide sufficient recreation amenities to serve the needs of those residents.
-As previously noted, two (2) of these projects are not fully funded at this time and are in need of additional funding.
+As previously noted, two (2) of these projects are not fully funded at this time and need additional funding.

-Therefore, RAP staff recommends that the appropriate mitigation measure for this Project is that the Project be required to dedicate land to the City, or provide a combination of land dedication and fee payment.
+Therefore, RAP staff recommends that the appropriate mitigation measure for this Project is that the Project be required to pay fees to the City.